aplteam/MarkAPL/MarkAPL.md

 * Lists
 * Paragraphs
 * Tables
+* Block quotes

 Notes:

 * Special attributes can only be defined at the end of a line with the notable exceptions of links, images and paragraphs.
 See [Images](#) for an example.
 * If you assign an ID to a header then the ID is not actually assigned to the header itself but the associated anchor (bookmark link).
-Since such an anchor embraces the header tag, the header can be styled via the anchor (child selector).
+Since such an anchor embraces the header tag, the header can be styled via the anchor child selector.
 * If an attempted definition of a special attribute fails due to an error like a missing `=` or an odd number of `"` etc. then it's not going to become a special attribute definition but ordinary data; that means it will show in the document.
-* Although for ordinary links special attributes can be assigned, for links that uses a link reference this is not supported.
-However, for the link reference definition as such special attributes **can** be defined.
+* Although for ordinary links special attributes can be assigned, for links using a link reference this is not supported.
+However, for the link reference definition as such special attributes **can** be assigned.

 ##### Assigning a class name